sike25/unireps.github.io/_posts/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models.md

 </div>

 So the model activations are "encoded" into a high-dimensional vector of feature activations (top right, note that it always has many more elements than the model's input), and this high-dimensional vector (a.k.a. "code") is "decoded" back to reconstruct the input, hence the name "autoencoder".
-We advise the reader to take a quick look at the ["Towards monosematicity" appendix](https://transformer-circuits.pub/2023/monosemantic-features#appendix-autoencoder)<d-cite key="bricken2023monosemanticity"></d-cite> where this architecture is presented mathematically [[2]](#ref2), but the core point to understand is that we're interested in the right part of the above diagram: **how the reconstructed activations are decomposed into a linear combination of feature vectors** from the Decoder matrix (with the weights of a linear combination equal to SAE *feature activations*, due to how matrix-vector multiplication works).
+We advise the reader to take a quick look at the ["Towards monosematicity" appendix](https://transformer-circuits.pub/2023/monosemantic-features#appendix-autoencoder)<d-cite key="bricken2023monosemanticity"></d-cite> where this architecture is presented mathematically<d-footnote>Note that it's different from the diagram in two ways: adding biases vectors **b** and using a transposed encoder/decoder matrix compared to what is seen in the diagram.</d-footnote>, but the core point to understand is that we're interested in the right part of the above diagram: **how the reconstructed activations are decomposed into a linear combination of feature vectors** from the Decoder matrix (with the weights of a linear combination equal to SAE *feature activations*, due to how matrix-vector multiplication works).
 Mathematically, it means that for each input $$x^j$$ (which is the model's activation vector at the place where we 'attach' the SAE - residual layer, hidden head activations etc.), we're looking to express it in the following form:

 $$\mathbf{x}^j \approx \mathbf{b} + \sum_i f_i(\mathbf{x}^j) \mathbf{d}_i$$